-We have two major to discuss, and they are the most common force-couples in the body.
+We have two major to discuss: they are the most common force couples in the body.

 The Local Muscular System (Stabilization System)

-This is made up of the muscles attaching to the spine directly and they are primarily used for stabilizing the body.
+This comprises the muscles directly attaching to the spine, primarily stabilizing the body.

-They are mostly the type 1 muscles, otherwise called slow twitch.
+They are mostly the type 1 muscle, otherwise called slow twitch.

 These muscles are used for endurance, balance, and slow movement training.

-They are involved highly in stabilization of the LPHC.
+They are involved highly in the stabilization of the LPHC.

 The Global Muscular System

-This is mostly responsible for movements and made up of the superficial tissues coming from the pelvis to the rib cage, the lower extremities, or both of these.
-They are mostly known as the type 2 muscle fibers.
+This is mostly responsible for movements and comprises the superficial tissues from the pelvis to the rib cage, the lower extremities, or both of these.
+They are mostly known as type 2 muscle fibers.